Organizations Need to Supplement Microsoft Security

 - Microsoft’s safeguards should be complemented with other security tools and employee education to achieve a reasonable degree of cyber preparedness and better manage human risk.

-According to our 2024 State of Email and Collaboration Security Report, human risk remains the number one cybersecurity threat for businesses.
+According to our State of Email & Collaboration Security 2024 Report, human risk remains the number one cybersecurity threat for businesses.
 Bad actors prey on employees across organizations — from the IT department to customer-facing employees to the executive leadership team.

 As technology evolves and presents new threats in the form of tools like AI and deepfakes, it’s time for leaders to take a proactive approach to mitigate risk and better equip their teams to defend against these emerging threats.